BScottHenderson/CarND-PID-Control-Project/README.md

 In addition to code in the 'src' subdirectory there are Visual Studio solution and project files under the 'PIDControl' subdirectory.
 All other scripts were left intact so the project will still build in the original *nix environment.

 [Project Instructions (original README file)](doc/project.md)

+### Conclusion

+In the end the six gain constant values I settled on for the two PID controllers do keep the vehicle on the track for at least one lap at a reasonable speed.
+However, a fair amount of oscillation remains and it would be a very uncomfortable ride.
+I think continuing the "trial and error" approach to setting these gain values is unproductive however.
+Using a form of the twiddle algorithm that can be made to work for the simulation or some other method, e.g., a neural network or some other machine learning architecture, would undoubtedly prove more effective.